Photo / Milada Vigerova

 I'm not surprised my dreams were invaded with this particular brand of monster.
 For the last six months, I've been thinking a lot about shame.

 This year, I left my marriage for another relationship.
-To be more specific about some of the nuances: this year, I left my marriage to one of the most amazing humans I know, with whom I am absolutely in love.
+To be more specific about some of the nuances: this year, I left my marriage to one of the most amazing humans I know, with whom I was absolutely in love.
 I left to be with another man.
 I left because I felt a kind of deep knowing that cannot be encased in words.
 A kind of deep knowing that cannot be translated to anyone outside of the knower.

 And the deep knowing said, here is your life partner and he is not the man you married.